PyTTaMaster/PyTTa/README.md

 This will install directly the master branch, which is the most stable and up to date version on the repository.

-### Contributing and Credits
+### Contributing

-Our workflow, which may change as we progress with the project, consist on parallel development of submodules, either complementing an existing one, or creating a new.
+Our workflow consist on parallel development of submodules, either complementing an existing one, or creating a new.
-Thus, one must create a new branch, named accordingly with the project intent, and that points to the master OR the development branches, as they are intended to merge in the near future.
+Thus, one must create a new branch that points to the development branch.
+Its name should contain dev- as suffix, named accordingly with the project intent.
-After the new branch is ready and coding finished, it stays as a branch for, at maximum, two months untill it is merged to the development branch.
+After the new branch is ready and coding finished, we would be glad to receive a pull request.

 ### Contact